Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

    1. Once the deployment is complete, navigate to the **_output** directory of your kubernetes deployment where you will see several files and a kubeconfig directory.
       ![Screenshot](images/acs-engine-deploy-k8-iaas/acs-engine-deploy-output.png)
+   2. Set your Kubernetes configuration.
+This will configure your kubectl to default to the Kubernetes cluster you just created.